kbaum/simple_redis_cache/README.markdown

     end
 ```

-Call it as a method on the module.
+Call it straight from the module instead and this time cache it forever.

 ```ruby
     SimpleRedisCache.cache('hello') { 'world' }